JD com : China calls for businesses to shut down e-cigarette online shops | MarketScreener

 In September, an official Juul online store briefly appeared on Chinese e-commerce sites run by Alibaba Group Holding Ltd and JD.com, only to disappear days later.
 Juul and the retailers did not comment on the store's abrupt takedown at the time.

 In a public statement, RELX Technology said it will comply with the regulator's notice and shut down its online sales channels.
-Snow+ told Reuters it would comply with the regulations as well.
+SnowPlus told Reuters it would comply with the regulations as well.

 Alibaba and JD.com did not immediately respond to requests for comment.